-The PLHA application, webinar details, and Guidelines are posted on the Department's website.
-To receive information on webinars and other updates, please subscribe to the PLHA listserv.
+The PLHA application forms, webinar details, and Guidelines are posted on the Department's website.
+To receive information on webinars and other updates, please subscribe to the PLHA listserv by clicking on "Email Sign up" on the Department's website.
 If you have any further questions, please contact CPLHA@hcd.ca.gov.